yashtiwarigkp-collab/cyclistic-bike-share-analysis/README.md

 * **Casual Riders**
 **#1 Station:** **DuSable Lake Shore Dr & Monroe St** (situated right at Millennium Park and the Lakefront Trail).
 Top Runners-Up: **Navy Pier and Michigan Ave & Oak St** (prime locations for out-of-town sightseeing and luxury retail).

+---

+## Phase 5: Act (Strategic Recommendations)

+Based on the core data discoveries from this analysis, three targeted, data-driven recommendations were delivered to Marketing Director Lily Moreno to maximize casual-to-member conversion rates:

+* Annual members use Cyclistic as a practical daily utility (commuting), while casual riders use it as an   experiential luxury (recreation and tourism).
+Therefore, marketing campaigns should not try to sell the concept of "commuting" to casual riders; instead, they must frame the annual membership as a premier pass for lifestyle, fitness, and weekend exploration.

+* Members value the bike network for its speed and convenience, whereas casual riders value it for time-based exploration.
+This means casual riders are frequently paying high, out-of-pocket, accumulating costs via single-ride or full-day passes.
+Our digital media strategy should focus heavily on the financial pain point: showing casual riders the mathematical proof that an annual membership will save them significant money based on their long ride times.

+* Casual rider activity is highly concentrated rather than spread across the city landscape.
+This is a massive win for Cyclistic's marketing budget.
+We do not need a broad, expensive, city-wide advertising campaign.
+Instead, Cyclistic can maximize its return on investment (ROI) by deploying a highly localized, geofenced digital media campaign targeting users at the top casual stations specifically during peak summer weekend afternoons.

+---

+## Contact & Professional Links
+Thank you for reviewing my Cyclistic Bike-Share Case Study!
+Feel free to connect or reach out if you have any questions regarding my methodologies or insights.

+* **Author Name:** Yash Tiwari
+* **Professional Email:** yashtiwarigkp@gmail.com